JampallyChandu/12321415-COIT2026-2026T2/Week_01_portfolio.md

 **sysctl net.ipv4.ip_forward**

 This activity provided practical experience with GNS3, Linux networking, IPv4 configuration, VirtualBox and documenting technical work using GitHub and Markdown.

+### 9. Reflection

+In this Week 01 tutorial, I gained practical experience in setting up and using the main tools required for COIT20261.
+I checked the installation of VirtualBox and GNS3, started the CQU-provided GNS3 virtual machine, and accessed the GNS3 Web UI through a browser.
+I also created a private GitHub repository for the unit and became more familiar with using Markdown to document practical activities and evidence.

+The main practical task helped me understand the basic operation of GNS3.
+I created a new project, added a Linux Host, included text and rectangle annotations, and configured the `eth0` interface with the static IP address `10.10.1.1/24`.
+I then started the host, opened the web console, and used the `ip address show` command to confirm that the IP address had been configured correctly.
+I also checked that IP forwarding was disabled using `sysctl net.ipv4.ip_forward`.

+During the activity, I encountered a network configuration error because some sample text and multiple interface settings were active in the configuration file.
+I corrected the `/etc/network/interfaces` settings and successfully verified the required IP address.
+This troubleshooting process improved my understanding of Linux network configuration and showed me the importance of checking configuration files carefully before starting a device.

+Overall, this tutorial gave me a good introduction to VirtualBox, GNS3, Linux networking, GitHub, and Markdown documentation.
+I now have a better understanding of how to create a simple virtual network, configure an IP address, verify network settings using Linux commands, and present practical evidence clearly in a GitHub portfolio.